Mitilda and Gabriel made it over the wall of another city, still undetected.

 "But I won't give up," Mitilda said.
 "If you can get this powerful, then so can I or my friends.
 I don't know how you did it, but it must be possible to figure out.
 You'll still be defeated someday."

-"You know about change fueling magic growth?" the king said.
+"You know about adventure fueling magic growth?" the king said.

 "Then you know that's not possible.
 I keep their lives simple and constant.
-They can never find meaningful change.
+They can never find adventure.
 You only found it by getting captured.
 The revolution is still hopeless."

 "Wait a minute, won't you die of age eventually?"